strawberryjello/cheatsheets/README.md

-A handful of cheatsheets I frequently check, all transferred from Gists.
+A handful of cheatsheets I frequently check, most of which were transferred from Gists.